SovereignCloudStack/standards/Standards/scs-XXXX-vN-Availability-Zones-Standard.md

 While this is also a possible measurement of independency it only provides failure safty for level 2.
 Therefore this standard should be very clear about which independency an AZ should represent and it should not be allowed to have different deployments with their Availability Zones representing different levels of failure safety.

-There are recommendations from the BSI for physical redundancy within a cloud deployment [^2].
-This standard considers these recommendation ar followed by most CSPs and will thus be a basis for all data centers.
-From this recommendations this standard assumes that the destruction of one fire zone will not lead to an outage of all power lines (not PDUs), internet connections, core routers or cooling systems.

-For the setup of Availability Zone this means, that within every AZ, there needs to be redundancy in core routers, internet connection, power lines and at least two separate cooling systems to avoid single points of failure in Availability Zones.
-But all this physical infrastructure can be the same over all Availability Zones in a deployment, when it is possible to survive the destruction of one fire zone.

 Additionally Availability Zones are available for Compute, Storage and Network services.
 They behave differently for each of these resources and also when working across resource-based Availability Zones, e.g. attaching a volume from one AZ to a virtual machine in another AZ.
+For each of these IaaS resource classes, it should be defined, under which circumstances Availablitiy Zones should be used.

+### Scope of tha Availability Zone Standard

+When elaborating redundancy and failure safety in data centers, it is necessary to also define redundancy on the physical level.
+There are already recommendations from the BSI for physical redundancy within a cloud deployment [^2].
+This standard considers these recommendation as a basis, that is followed by most CSPs.
+So this standard will not go into details, already provided by the CSP, but will rather concentrate on the IaaS layer and only have a coarse view on the physical layer.
+The first assumtion from the recommendations of the BSI is that the destruction of one fire zone will not lead to an outage of all power lines (not PDUs), internet connections, core routers or cooling systems.

+For the setup of Availability Zone this means, that within every AZ, there needs to be redundancy in core routers, internet connection, power lines and at least two separate cooling systems.
+This should avoid having single points of failure within the Availability Zones.
+But all this physical infrastructure can be the same over all Availability Zones in a deployment, when it is possible to survive the destruction of one fire zone.

 [^2]: [Availability recommendations from the BSI](https://www.bsi.bund.de/SharedDocs/Downloads/DE/BSI/RZ-Sicherheit/RZ-Verfuegbarkeitsmassnahmen.pdf?__blob=publicationFile&v=9)